oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/02-mysql.md

 kubectl exec -it $POD_NAME -- mysql -u wluser1 -p -D domain1 -e "show tables;"
 ```
 Note that we have not created any user tables in the database and the purpose of running this query is to verify that the MySQL database has been created correctly.

-The WLS domain created in later step will store its data to the database, e.g. persistent JMS messages.

 Next: [Installing the WLS Operator](03-wls-operator.md)